 What to Expect from an Online Homeschool Program

 Homeschooling specifically means that the parent or guardian assigns the work to be completed, oversees the student’s progress, tracks their grades and assignments, and even administers the official homeschool diploma.
 Homeschool curricula do not assign credits, accept or request transfers, or keep records.
 A homeschooling curriculum program is most often a set of lessons and/or textbooks with suggested assignments and projects, a scope and sequence, recommended schedule, and an answer key for the homeschooling parent.

-- The parent is considered the teacher
+- Are considered the teacher.

-- Parents are responsible for meeting state requirements
+- Are responsible for meeting state requirements

 - May choose to compile a portfolio for their student, in addition to creating homeschool records — for example, a high school transcript.